taegeonum/taegeonum.github.io/index.md

   - **2020-Present, Blaze: A Unified Cost-Aware Caching for Iterative Data Analytics.**
     - Designed and implemented a unified cost-aware caching policy and mechanism on top of Apache Spark that minimizes disk access overheads (cost) of cached data.
-    - Evaluated Blaze on AWS EC2 instances (10 r5.2xlarge) and improved the performance of Apache Spark from 1.02× to 2.86× on machine learning and graph processing workloads.
+    - Evaluated Blaze on AWS EC2 instances (10 r5.2xlarge) and improved the throghput of Apache Spark from 1.02× to 2.86× on machine learning and graph processing workloads.

   - **2016-2018, MIST (a.k.a Pluto): High-Performance IoT-Aware Stream Processing.**
     - Designed and implemented a new stream procesing system optimized for IoT stream queries with an efficient query/code submission layer and IoT-aware execution layer.
-    - Improved system performance by an order of magnitude compared to Storm and Flink on a 24-core machine.
+    - Improved query processing throughput by an order of magnitude compared to Storm and Flink on a 24-core machine.

   - **2014-2016, FAST: Effective Sharing for Optimizing Multiple Aggregate Continuous Queries in Data Streams.**
-    - Designed and implemented an efficient computation sharing algorithm when multiple stream queries with different window configurations process the data stream.
+    - Designed and implemented an efficient computation sharing algorithm when multiple stream queries process the same data stream with different window configurations.
     - Reduced the amount of duplicate window computations up to 82% compared to the state-of-the-art technique.